 As you might already know, I recently spent a few days in Seattle.
 Matt lived in Seattle for a few years, so I was really excited when he suggested I join him on a business trip.
+We packed up got our Personalized Passport Holders ready and headed out to Seattle.
 Naturally, I documented some of the highlights of my trip on Instagram Stories and have been sharing some photos on my feed.
 It was my first time in Seattle, so there was a lot I wanted to see and do.
 This post is essentially my “travel diary” and a weekend city guide to Seattle – plus a bunch of photos.

 How To Get Around Seattle: